Riverscapes/PBR/workshops/2022/USU/WATS-5625/index.md

 Students are expected to watch live or pre-recorded lectures and complete the reading assignments prior to our class meeting, where those topics will be discussed.
 Each person will develop an adaptive management framework for Birch Creek.

-This class meets three times for a discussion session (remotely) :
+This class meets three times for a discussion session (live or remotely) :

 | Meeting Date | Modules     | Topics                                                       |
 | ------------ | ----------- | ------------------------------------------------------------ |